This post may contain affiliate sales links. Please read my disclosure policy.

 Once everything is made, put the cake together and dig in!

-The flavors of this cake are seriously on point.
-The lemon cake is light, sweet and super moist.
+The flavors of this cake are seriously amazing.
+The lemon cake is tender, sweet and super moist.
 The curd is plenty tart and full of lemon flavor.
 The cake and curd alone are wonderful together, but then you add the whipped mascarpone frosting and it takes it over the top!
 It softens the tartness and sweetness of the cake and adds a creaminess that is perfection!
 I love, love, love the flavors and textures together.
 Hard to stop eating it!

 This Lemon Mascarpone Layer Cake is made with a moist lemon cake, lemon curd and a smooth and creamy whipped mascarpone frosting!